At a glance

 - Identified for action 5 December 2022

-Due to a number of high priority proposals resulting from the Government's response to the PC inquiry this proposal has been downgraded to Medium priority.
-This issue has been placed on hold and will be considered for inclusion in a later Bill.
+The issue relating to the remaining IP rights has been placed on hold and will be considered for inclusion in a later Bill.